What is carpal tunnel syndrome?

 Surgery for carpal tunnel syndrome is usually done as an outpatient.
 Two types of carpal tunnel surgery are done: open surgery and endoscopic surgery.
 You may have local or general anesthesia, or both, for either surgery.

 During open surgery, the surgeon cuts open your wrist.
 The tissue that is pressing on the nerves is cut.
 This relieves the pressure on the nerve.

 During endoscopic surgery, the surgeon puts a long, thin rod through a tiny cut on the wrist.
 The rod, or scope, contains a camera and a light.
 The scope lets the surgeon to see inside your wrist.
 He or she cuts the tissue using tiny surgical tools.

-After the surgery, the hand and wrist are wrapped in a bulky but soft dressing to allow for gentle movement during recovery.
-You will probably have some pain after your surgery, which is usually controlled with pain medication taken by mouth.
+After the surgery, your hand and wrist are wrapped and put into a splint.
+This will help to keep you from moving your wrist during your recovery.
+You will need to wear the splint for a week or two.
+You will probably have some pain after your surgery.
+It's usually controlled with pain medication taken by mouth.
 You may also be told to sleep with your hand elevated to help ease swelling.

 Recovery from carpal tunnel surgery is different for each person.
 If your nerve has been compressed for a long time, recovery may take longer.
 You will be encouraged to move your fingers and wrist a few days after surgery to help prevent stiffness.

 You may need to adjust your work or home activities while you recover.
 Talk with your health care provider about what you need to change.